saylerb/mac-playbook/README.md

 ## Installing Prerequisites

-In order to use the Playbook to provision your macOS machine, you'll first need to have Homebrew, Command Line Tools, Python, and Ansible installed.
+In order to use the Playbook to provision your MacOS machine, you'll first need to have Homebrew, Command Line Tools, Python, and Ansible installed.
 There's a simple bash script `bootstrap.sh` which will automate the installation creating of these prerequisites, as well as creating a virtual Python environment.